noahonfyre/stardust/README.md

 ### Weapon Enchantments
 - Striking (V) makes critical hits deal up to twice as much damage as normal.
 - Kinetic (V) deals more damage the more fall distance you have accumulated.
-- Spite (III) has no use currently.
 - Rampage (V) heals the player after a kill.
 - Frenzy (III) increases the weapon's attack speed.
-- Electrocution (II) strikes lightning into enemies on hit.
-- Frostbite (II) freezes the enemy on hit.
 - Decay (II) inflicts wither on the enemy on hit.
 - Gaining (V) increases experience yield from entities.
 ### Tool Enchantments